luiscielak/new-aesthetic/new-aesthetic.md

 "Algorithms provide the means to produce specific outcomes, typically through generative logic or data processing.
 But in the process they leave their distinct footprint on the result."

 These common algorithms are a path to exploration and experimentation.
-The output of these self-discoveries of the algorithm and the process should not equate to the artist's output.
+The output of these self-discoveries of the algorithm and the process should not equate to the artist's final output or masterpiece.

 The 'Algorithm Police' problematic friends:

     - Circle packing
     - Reaction diffusion
     - Fractals
     - Strange attractors
     - Voronoi diagrams
     - Flocking / boids
     - Polygon subdivision

 <!-- { current work / projects } -->
+Some of Marius' current work include 'Probability Lattice'.
+Parametric objects, dimensions variable (typically 14x14x14 cm).
+ABS plastic, 3D printed on a Makerbot Replicator.

 ### Patrick Jean